chains-project/dirty-waters/README.md

 ### Smell Check Options

-By default, all supported checks for the given package manager are performed.
+By default, all supported checks for the given package manager are performed in static analysis.
 You can specify individual checks using the following flags (note that if at least one flag is passed, instead of all checks being performed, only the flagged ones will be):